WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 ## 🔒 Safe and Secure

 These may be popular, but are they the most secure with the most advanced, robust security features?
-When compared to these hardware wallets all others seem to be lacking in the same security features.
+When compared to the next hardware wallets, all others seem to be lacking in the same security features.

 What are these security features?